 The beginning of a new year is a time for reports summing up the previous year 2018.
 In this Newsletter we discuss one such report concerning recent trends in the field of trademarks, issued on 30 January 2019.
 The report was issued by CompuMark.

 The beginning of the year 2019 can hardly be called good for Facebook.
 The German competition protection authority, Bundeskartellamt, in a decision of 7 February 2019 held that the social media giant had violated antimonopoly regulations by the manner in which it processed the personal data if its users.
 Taking into consideration inter alia the precedential nature of the charges, rather than being imposed a penalty, the company had to undertake a number of obligations aiming at eliminating the violations detected. (more…)

-A draft amendment to the Intellectual Property Law (hereinafter “IPL”) has been introduced to the Sejm.
+On 17 January 2019, the Sejm adopted the amendment to the Intellectual Property Law (hereinafter “IPL”).
 It contains a number of proposed changes and is primarily related to the necessity of implementing Directive (EU) 2015/2436 of the European Parliament and of the Council of 16 December 2015 to approximate the laws of the Member States relating to trade marks.
 We discuss below several important changes proposed in the amendment. (more…)